rociojalifi/rociojalifi/contents/services/nutrition/index.md

 ### Packages

-- **9 sessions package:** €125 per month (for 3 months).
+- **7 sessions package:** €110 per month (for 3 months).

-  - 3 months of care.
+  - 3 months of care:
-  - 3 sessions of 60 minutes consultations.
+  - 1 Initial consultation
-  - 3 Nutrition Plans according to your goals
+  - 3 Nutrition plans according to your goals
   - 3 long follow up-sessions.
-  - Everything in the "What's included" menu above.

-- **18 sessions package:** €105 / month (for 6 months).
+- **18 sessions package:** €100 / month (for 6 months).
   - 6 months of coaching and care.
-  - 3 sessions of 60 minutes consultation.
+  - 3 sessions of the initial consultation (every 2 months we are going to need to do dietary and lifestyle assessment following a new anthropometric questionnaire to reevaluate your health condition and future changes)
-  - 5 sessions of 30 minutes Follow up Sessions.
+  - 9 sessions of short Follow up Sessions.
-  - 6 Nutrition meal plans
+  - 6 Nutrition meal plans.
-  - Everything in the "What's included" menu above.
-  - Unlimited messaging and support

 #### Subscriptions
 - 5 short follow-up consultations (valid for 3 months after purchase)	**€75**